CesiumGS/cesium-unreal/Documentation/upgrade-to-2.0-guide.md

   - `GetFloat`
   - `GetFloat64`
   - `GetString`
-- Added `GetValue` to retrieve values from the array as `FCesiumMetadataValue` instances.
 - Deprecated `GetTrueComponentType`.
 Use `GetElementValueType` to get the type information as a `FCesiumMetadataValueType` instead.
 - Renamed `GetBlueprintComponentType` to `GetElementBlueprintType`.
 - Renamed `GetSize` to `GetArraySize`.